SevaSk/ecoute/README.md

 python main.py
 ```

-For a more efficient and faster version that also works with most languages
+For a more better and faster version that also works with most languages

 ```
 python main.py --api